cyverse-de/cyverse-de.github.io/api/endpoints/app-metadata.md

 Secured Endpoint: GET /apps/elements/{element-type}

 Delegates to apps: GET /apps/elements/{element-type}

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

-## Searching for Tools

-Unsecured Endpoint: GET /tools?search={search-term}

-Delegates to apps: GET /tools?search={search-term}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.